 A master’s degree in Engineering and Technology Management requires 30 semester hours, comprised of 27 semester hours of coursework (9 courses) and 3 semester hours of a non-thesis capstone experience.
 Some courses from the PharmD program meet the core competency requirements and thus may be substituted for the E _ M courses.

-The Engineering and Technology Management Certificate program allows you to complete shorter professional blocks of coursework by taking four courses (12-credit hours) in specialized areas to earn your certificate.
+The Engineering and Technology Management Certificate program allows you to complete shorter professional blocks of coursework by taking 3 to 4 courses (9 to 12 credit hours) in specialized areas to earn your certificate.
 Course credits earned for a certificate may also apply to your master’s degree in the ETM program or other graduate degree programs.
 If you want to broaden your skillset, you can earn more than one certificate and work on your certificate and master’s program at the same time.

 How to Apply

 To be eligible for the dual degree and certificate program you must apply separately and be admitted, to both the CPPS PharmD program and the Voiland College of Engineering and Architecture ETM program.
 An admitted PharmD student may apply for admission to the dual degree program at any time prior to receipt of the PharmD degree.
 Please feel free to reach out to the ETM program staff to learn more about the program and the benefits of pursuing an ETM degree or certificates.